 With biggish gigs, the people who’d be doing the sound often asked for a “stage plan”.
 For most bands, this simply meant a list of which guitars they had, how many mikes they’d need and who’d be using them – that sort of thing.
 For Heavenly… it didn’t.
 Not sure who drew this, by the way, but Pete’s hair is spot on.
 (NB the gig was outside the UK, hence all the borrowed stuff: you can’t fit a drum kit in an overhead locker.)

 I can’t remember now precisely what prompted us, sometime in 1990, to translate one of our 7″ inserts into French.
-But I know it was also around then that a few people said it would be easier to keep track of what was going on if we numbered our leaflets, which is why this is number 87.
-I forget which other numbers we used, but it seemed to stop people complaining, so… c’est bon!
+But I know that it was also around then that a few people said it would be easier to keep track of what was going on if we numbered our leaflets, which is why this is number 87 – with a continental 7, obviously.
+I forget which other numbers we used, but it seemed to stop people complaining… well, other than the person who wrote to point out that St Christopher’s Bacharach 10″ would not have been called Bergerac in France… in case we hadn’t realised…

 I know we’ve posted the original A Day For Destroying Things advert elsewhere, but it’s also good to see it in its original context, so here’s a copy of Melody Maker from 26th August 1995.
 Big stories that week were clearly the release of another appalling record by Oasis, Babylon Zoo and True Noise, whose new single Hanging in Mid Air had just been issued by Blanc Records.
 You’re probably whistling it right now.